-- Requests for verbal advice or written memorandums from the AAG or the AGO should be approved by the Division Director and/or the Commissioner. - A file of all requests for informal opinions and responses shall be kept by the Commissioner.
+- Requests for verbal advice or written memorandums from the AAG or the AGO should be approved by the Division Director and/or the Commissioner. - The Commissioner shall keep a file of all requests for informal opinions and responses.

 DEPARTMENT OF AGRICULTURE AND FOOD

 05.05 Grievance Policy

-EFFECTIVE DATE: Revision Date:
+EFFECTIVE DATE: REVISION DATE:

 September 1, 2020 September 1, 2020

 SUMMARY: OFFICIAL PROCEDURES FOR ADDRESSING AND RESOLVING GRIEVANCES.